Bentonville, AR Child Custody Attorney

 Joint Legal Custody

 Joint legal custody permits each parent to make vital decisions for their children.
 As mentioned, these decisions may include education, healthcare, religion, and many other decisions that could substantially affect a child.
+When parents share joint legal custody, no parent may make a decision without proper consultation and consent from the other, except in the case of emergency.

 Sole Legal and Physical Custody